jhpyle/docassemble/_docs/recipes.md

   ${ favorite_fruit }.
 {% endhighlight %}

-Test the interview with a [testing card number].
-When you are satisfied that it works, you can set your `stripe public key` and `stripe secret key` to your "live" [Stripe] API keys.
+Test the interview with a [testing card number] and adapt it to your particular use case.

 The attributes of the `DAStripe` object (known as `payment` in this example) that can be set are: